Prerequisite/Corequisite Key

 E: EDUL-232

-This course examines the content and methods of teaching mathematics in diverse and inclusive settings.
-The course prepares teacher candidates to use their knowledge of mathematics to develop children's ability to approach and solve problems in the various areas of mathematical thinking including number concept, geometry, probability, and measurement.
-The Common Core Standards for Mathematics will be explored.
-An emphasis will be placed on holistic learning, the inter-relatedness of curricular areas, and the developmental appropriateness of integrating teaching and learning in the primary grades.
-Candidates will become familiar with various educational technologies that support engaged learning activities in mathematics.
-The course prepares teacher candidates to facilitate children's development of mathematical thinking, including number concepts, geometry, probability, and measurement.
-The Common Core Standards for Mathematics are explored.
-An emphasis will be placed on multimodal and active learning, technology integration, and developmentally appropriate practice.
+This course examines the content and methods of teaching mathematics in diverse and inclusive settings, preparing teacher candidates to develop children's ability to approach and solve problems in number concepts, geometry, probability and measurement.
+State standards for K-2 math will be explored.
+An emphasis will be placed on the interrelatedness of curricular areas and the use of multimodal strategies and educational technologies that support engaged learning activities in mathematics.

 EDU 305